• Overview

 Workshop on camera trap photography in Bera

-In the rocky surroundings around Bera Safari Lodge, we have the special opportunity to use camera traps to capture leopards and other nocturnal animals in their natural environment - up close and undisturbed.
+In the rocky terrain around Bera Safari Lodge, we have the rare opportunity to capture leopards and other nocturnal animals with photo traps up close - and completely undisturbed - in their natural environment.

-What makes Bera unique is the peaceful coexistence of humans and leopards.
+The peaceful coexistence of humans and leopards is unique.
 There is hardly any other region in the world where large predators live so close to traditional villages - and largely without conflict.
-The Rabari herders accept the leopards as part of their environment without chasing them away or persecuting them.
-This unusual coexistence not only creates authentic cultural encounters, but also gives us a particularly close and respectful photographic insight into the lives of the animals.
-Bera thus symbolizes an alternative approach to wild animals - at eye level, respectful and sustainable.
+The Rabari herders accept the leopards as part of their environment.
+This special form of coexistence not only allows us authentic cultural encounters, but also respectful and particularly close photographic insights into the lives of the animals.

 Accommodation